MattGreyDesign/himatt.com/_projects/saatchi-gallery.md

   - section_layout: text
     content: |
-      I carried the concept of the institution's cutting-edge nature into reality.
+      I carried the concept of the institution's cutting-edge reputation into reality.
 The Saatchi gallery is known for it’s sometimes controversial art and confidence, which I hinted at in the logo by introducing sharp 45° angles which give a suggestion of brash menace.